UTS-eResearch/arkisto-cloud-aws-serverless/README.md

 npm run stop:oni
 ```

-It should give a desired task of 0 then AWS will take care of the rest
+It should give a desired task of 0 then AWS will take care of the rest.
+(Note: this can take some time, you can check, or manually stop, the containers via AWS Console:
+- Go to "Elastic Container Service" in the console, then "Clusters" and select your named cluster
+- Select the service with "oniservice" in the name, and go to the "Configuration and Tasks" tab
+- Select the most recent task, and you should see the current status of the containers (and a "Stop" button in the top-right)
+- Confirm that all containers have the status "Stopped" before moving on)

 then start oni again